1945 Tipperary Senior Hurling Championship

-The 1945 Tipperary Senior Hurling Championship was the 55th staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
+The 1945 Tipperary Senior Hurling Championship was the 54th staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
+The championship ran from 14 October to 25 November 1945.

 Thurles Sarsfields were the defending champions.

-Thurles Sarsfields won the championship after a defeat of Roscrea in the final.
-It was their 15th championship title overall and their second title in succession.
+The final, a replay, was played on 25 November 1945 at Clonmel Sportsfield, between Thurles Sarsfields and Roscrea, in what was their first meeting in the final in nine years.
+Thurles Sarsfields won the match by 1–04 to 1–00 to claim their 15th championship title overall and a second consecutive title.